GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 Let the bot take care of your heroes, while you sleep.

 <h2>Attention!</h2>
-  <p>Note that you have to set your screen scale to 100% to work properly</p>
+  <p>Note that you have to set both your screen scale and browser zoom to 100% to work properly</p>
-  <p>The script handle most errors such as unknown error and 10% loading error</p>
+  <p>The script handle most of possible errors</p>
-  Download the zip on the Code section and unzip it
+  Download the zip on the Code section and unzip it or clone the repository
+  <p>In case the app is not finding a specific button you need to take a screenshot of the button and replace the standard image in the images folder.

 <h2>Windows<h2>